carbonpredict/carbonpredict/README.md

 ```

 ## Possible future features
+- Use a more varied and more realistic dataset
 - Add prediction intervals (5-percentile and 95-percentile) to more models
 - Extend software to support other product categories